joseluisquiroga/sfz_organizer/README.md

 		copy action.
 Rest of parameters will decide what and how.
 	-p --purge
 		purge action.
-Rest of parameters will decide what and how. moves all non utf8 files with '.sfz' ext to --to directory. moves all sfz soundfonts with no valid sample references under the --from directory, to the --to directory. moves all samples with no sample references in sfz soundfonts under the --from directory, to --to directory.
+Rest of parameters will decide what and how. moves all non utf8 files with '.sfz' ext to subdir "purged" in the --to directory. moves all sfz soundfonts with no valid sample references under the --from directory, to subdir "purged" in the --to directory. moves all samples with no sample references in sfz soundfonts under the --from directory, to subdir "purged" in the --to directory.
 		Works on the whole --from directory (as if --recursive  and no files were selected).
 	-a --add_sfz_ext
 		add_sfz_ext action.
 Add the extention ".sfz" to selected files.
 Rest of parameters will decide what and how.